the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 export default App;
 ~~~~~~~

 We specified three HTML attributes here: `htmlFor`, `id`, and `type`.
 Where `id` and `type` should be familiar from native HTML, `htmlFor` might be new.
 The `htmlFor` reflects the `for` attribute in HTML.
-JSX replaces a handful of internal HTML attributes, but you can find all the [supported HTML attributes](https://reactjs.org/docs/dom-elements.html#all-supported-html-attributes) in React's documentation, which follow the camelCase naming convention.
+JSX replaces a handful of internal HTML attributes, but you can find all the [supported HTML attributes](https://reactjs.org/docs/dom-elements.html#all-supported-html-attributes) in React's documentation, which follow the [Camel case](https://en.wikipedia.org/wiki/Camel_case) naming convention.
 Expect to come across more JSX-specific attributes like `className` and `onClick` instead of `class` and `onclick`, as you learn more about React.

 We will revisit the HTML input field for implementation details later; for now, let's return to JavaScript in JSX.
 We have defined a string primitive to be displayed in the App component, and the same can be done with a JavaScript object: